2ndQuadrant/pglogical/README.md

 - `apply_remote` - always apply the change that's conflicting with local data, this is the default
-- `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from remote node
+- `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from the remote node
 - `last_update_wins` - the version of data with newest commit timestamp will be be kept (this can be either local or remote version)
 - `first_update_wins` - the version of the data with oldest timestamp will be